Jeanne Ives: Drug policy

 In May 2016, Ives voted against the extending the sunset date of the program that legalized cannabis for medical purposes.
 In December 2017, she said that "the marijuana experiment in Colorado has failed.
 The kids are using marijuana and traffic accidents are up because of it.
 Illinois should not build an economy based on vice like they have in Colorado."

 Minimum wage

 In May 2017, Ives voted against legislation (Senate Bill 81) in May 2017 that would have raised the minimum wage in Illinois to $15 per hour by the year 2022.

-2018 Illinois gubernatorial election
+2018 Illinois gubernatorial primary challenge

-On October 28, 2017, Ives announced that she would challenge incumbent Governor Bruce Rauner in the Republican primary to become Illinois Governor.
-Her running mate was former State Representative Richard Morthland of Cordova, Illinois.
+On October 28, 2017, Ives announced that she would challenge incumbent governor Bruce Rauner in the Republican primary to become Illinois Governor.
+Her running mate was former state representative Richard Morthland of Cordova, Illinois.
 Ives agreed with Rauner on traditional Republican issues like pension reform, term limits, and lower property taxes; her major policy differences with Rauner were on social issues.

 In the Republican primary on March 20, 2018, Rauner defeated Ives, 51.5 percent to 48.5 percent.
 Rauner went on to lose to Democrat J.B.
 Pritzker in the general election by a sixteen-point margin.